lee-b/butterup/README.md

 ## Development

-If you'd like to contribute to ButterXML or improve it, you can easily get started by cloning the repository and installing the dependencies:
+If you'd like to contribute to ButterUp or improve it, you can easily get started by cloning the repository and installing the dependencies:

 ```bash
 git clone https://github.com/yourusername/butterxml.git